Luther-M/handwritten-number-reader/Readme.md

 - The machine learning for this code is not optimized so the accuracy of the machine learning output may vary.
 - However the accuracy of the machine learning is increasing if the numbers is drawn on the center of the screenshot.
 - Due to recent update of tensorflow, some commands are depricated.
-Newer version on tensorflow will not run this code. (will fix on this)
+Newer version on tensorflow will not run this code. (will update this issue later)